feminism-chat/feminism-chat.github.io/index.md

 # Rules and Guidelines

-### 1. \##feminism Stands in Opposition to Liberal Notions of "Free Speech"*.

-We believe that speech, like everything else, has a class character, and that some speech can be oppressive.
-This is why speech that is patriarchal, racist, cissexist, homophobic, ableist, or otherwise oppressive is banned.

 ### 6. Feminists of All Tendencies Are Welcome Here**.

 We ask that sectarianism be kept to a minimum.
 While criticism is allowed, we do not tolerate trash-talking or petty fighting; it must come from a position of striving to improve feminism and the material conditions of women's lives.
 People repeatedly 'trash talking' other groups, or trolling with their criticism, can and will be muted or banned.